To help you decide we’ve listed the pros and cons of the two most common boilers on the market.

 Choosing the New boiler

-Choosing the right boiler that suits your needs and matches your lifestyle is important in keeping your home heated the way you want all year round.
-What is right for you will depend on how many people you have in your house, how many bathrooms you have, your capacity for locating a water tank in the roof and space for a hot water tank.
+If you are looking to install a new boiler, whether combi boiler or conventional boiler, that suits your needs and matches your lifestyle, it is important to keep your home heated the way you want all year round.
+You may be wondering how much a new boiler installation costs or which boiler is right for you.
+The answer is, it will all depend on how many people you have in your house, how many bathrooms you have, your capacity for locating a water tank in the roof and space for a hot water tank.

 Combination or (Combi)